 B vitamins can be found in beans, lentils, seeds, nuts and whole grains, as well as green leafy vegetables.

 - Vitamin D

-It’s now recognised that many people are deficient in Vitamin D in the UK – a great excuse to get out and about when the sun is shining.
+It’s now recognised that many people are deficient in Vitamin D in the UK - a great excuse to get out and about whenever the sun is shining.

 Selenium is an antioxidant and plays a role in the lifecycle of the hair follicle.

 This is probably connected with its role in the formation of thyroid hormones.
 Rats given a diet low in selenium experienced reduced hair growth.
 (16)